falkhazam/RecipesNRatings/README.md

 ### NMAR

 * 'desciption' is NMAR because contributers are likely to not offer a description if it is simple and self explanatory.
 For example, a recipe for a PB and J sandwich might not need a description due to its simplicity, popularity, and self explanatory.
 Therefore, they might choose to not include it.

+### Missingness Dependancy

+We wanted to examine the missingess of the rating column and check if it has any dependancies.
+So we ran a permutation test with against minutes and calories.

+#### Against Minutes:

+* Null Hypothesis: The missingness of ratings does not depend on the amount of minutes it takes to make a recipe.

+* Alternative Hypothesis: The missingness of ratings does depend on the amount of minutes it takes to make a recipe.

+* Test Statistic: Difference in mean ratings between missing and non-missing ratings.

+* p-value: 0.112

+<iframe
+  src="assets/missingness/density_min_raw.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The values of minutes vary greatly, so we will plot the denisity of the filtered values.

+<iframe
+  src="assets/missingess/calories_pivot_min.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+We can see the density does not vary that gretaly, however, let us runa  permutation test to be sure.

+<iframe
+  src="assets/missingess/perm_min.html
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+From this permutation test, we can see that the observed difference is not really skewed in one direction.
+Taking a look at the p-value, we can see that it is 0.112, which is greater than 0.05.

+* Conclusion: We fail to reject the null hypothesis since 0.112 > 0.05.
+Therefore, the missingness of ratings does not depend on the amount of minutes it takes to make a recipe.

+#### Against Calories:

+* Null Hypothesis: The missingness of ratings does not depend on the amount of calories in a recipe.

+* Alternative Hypothesis: The missingness of ratings does depend on the amount of calories in a recipe.

+* Test Statistic: Difference in mean ratings between missing and non-missing ratings.

+* p-value: 0.000

+<iframe
+  src="assets/missingness/cal_miss.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/missingness/perm_cal.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+From this permutation test, we can see that the observed difference is skewed in one direction.
+Taking a look at the p-value, we can see that it is 0.000, which is less than 0.05.

+* Conclusion: We reject the null hypothesis since 0.000 < 0.05.
+Therefore, the missingness of ratings does depend on the amount of calories in a recipe.

+## Hypothesis Testing